ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 We can load the data in from the file and print it to screen, but that probably isn't much practical use.
 How should we approach reading the data into variables that we can manipulate and perform calculations on?
 We can do this by assigning the values in the file to the basic Python data structure, the **list**.
 (We shall discover later that lists are not necessarily the best data struture for numerical data, but they are a good introduction when learning Python.)

 Firstly, our csv file is separated by commas, but we need to get rid of these before we can start doing useful things with the data.
 In fact, although it is obvious to us that we are dealing with numeric data, Python is just treating the text file as a bunch of lines of text, rather than numbers.
-In Python (and many other langauges), this type of data is refered to as a *string*.
+In Python (and many other languages), this type of data is refered to as a *string*.
 Try changing the `print(line)` function in the above code snippet to: `print(type(line))` and run the program again.

 ```python
 with open("StormEleanor_2_3_Jan.csv", "r") as weatherfile: